ribhattacharya/c-cpp-projects/README.md

 ## Shortest path using Dijkstra's algorithm
 [File: dijkstra.cpp](/C++%20projects/Shortest%20path%20(dijkstra)/dijkstra.cpp)

-Create a random graph from given parameters, and use dijkstra's algorithm to compute average of all shortest paths.
+Create a random graph from given parameters, and use Dijkstra's algorithm to compute average of all shortest paths.

     Initialized graph with
     -----------------------------------